TerabyteNation/tera-tf/README.md

 	Other discussions

 Competitive League info (roster, standings, schedule, etc.)
-	(MAYBE) Matchup feature (Something slightly similar to tf2lobby, but only for teams that are signed up for the league to scrim other teams.) - this is the bit that I see the most work on.  to be perfectly honest, this would be difficult with pure php (lots of AJAX requests).
+	(MAYBE) Matchup feature (Something slightly similar to tf2lobby, but only for teams that are signed up for the league to scrim other teams.)

 Trade listings